nhsuk/pharmacy-service-data-etl/README.md

 [require-environment-variables](https://www.npmjs.com/package/require-environment-variables)
 is used to check for the env vars that are required for the application to run successfully.
 This happens during the application start-up.
-If an env var is not found the application will fail to start and an appropriate message will be displayed.
+If a required env var is not found the application will fail to start and an appropriate message will be displayed.

 Environment variables are used to set application level settings for each